Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification: Related Work

 Neural encoder-decoder models are used to learn simplification rewrites from monolingual corpora of complex and simple sentences \cite{scarton2018learning, van2019evaluating, dress, guo2018dynamic}.
-The output of these models is evaluated using a variety of machine translation metrics (such as BLEU \cite{papineni2002bleu} which compares the degree to which the generated simplifications differ from gold-standard references), text simplification metrics (for e.g. SARI \cite{xu2016optimizing} which evaluates the output quality by comparing it against the source and reference simplifications and rewards copying words from the original sentence) and readability metrics (among which Flesch-Kincaid Grade Level \cite{kincaid1975derivation} and Flesch Reading Ease \cite{kincaid1975derivation} are most commonly used).
-On one hand, these models often obtain superior performance on particular evaluation metrics, not surprisingly as the neural network directly optimizes these metrics in training.
-On the other hand, it is hard to interpret what exactly are learned in the hidden layers of these models, and without this transparency it is difficult to adapt these models to new data, evaluation metrics, task contexts, or application domains.
-For example, these end-to-end text simplification models tend not to distinguish whether the input text should or should not be simplified at all.
-When the input sentence is already simple, the models tend to oversimplify the simple text and deviate from its original meaning.
-Readers may refer to Section~\ref{sec:discussion} for details.
+On one hand, these models often obtain superior performance on particular evaluation metrics, as the neural network directly optimizes these metrics in training.
+On the other hand, it is hard to interpret what exactly are learned in the hidden layers, and without this transparency it is difficult to adapt these models to new data, constraints, or domains.
+For example, these end-to-end simplification models tend not to distinguish whether the input text should or should not be simplified at all, making the whole process less transparent.
+When the input is already simple, the models tend to oversimplify it and deviate from its original meaning (see Section~\ref{sec:discussion}).